AnotherKamila/anotherkamila.github.com/_posts/2013-08-02-iypt2013-trip-summary.md

 {% assign pic_root = '/photos/iypt2013/' %}

-**Not finished yet — published mainly in order to force me to finish it!**
+I thought writing a few (photo-accompanied) words[^photos] about my experiences on this year's [IYPT](http://iypt.org/) could be a good idea, so here it is.

-I thought writing a few (photo-accompanied) words about my experiences on this year's [IYPT](http://iypt.org/) could be a good idea, so here it is.
+[^photos]: To be honest, the original motivation was to publis a few words-accompanied photos.

 <!--more-->